 where the mean function $f_{\, t j\,}$ for state $j$ at time $t$ is \citep{andrieu1999joint, hadj2018bayesian} specified to be oscillatory, i.e.,

 and the vector of basis functions $\bm{x}_t \, \big( \, \bm{\omega}_j \, \big)$ is defined as

 The dimension of each oscillatory function depends on the unknown number $d_j$ of periodicities relevant to state $j$.
-Given a pre-fixed upper bound for the number of relevant periodicities per state, $d_{\text{max}}$, the parameter space $\bm{\Theta}_j$ for the vector of emission parameters $\bm{\theta_j}$ can be written as $ \bm{\Theta}_j = \bigcup_{d_{j} = 1}^{d_{\text{max}}} \Big\{ \, d_j \, \Big\} \times \Big\{ {\rm I\!R}^{2 d_j} \times \bm{\Omega}_{d_j} \times {\rm I\!R}^{+}\Big\},$ where $ \bm{\Omega}_{d_j} = (0, 0.5)^{\, d_j}$ denotes the sample space for the frequencies of the $j$-th state.
-We notice that \citet{hadj2018bayesian} introduced such a cosinor modeling approach for oscillatory data that show regime shifts in periodicity, amplitude and phase, where they assume that, conditional on an (unknown) number of change-points and their (unknown) positions, the time series process can be approximated by a sequence of segments, each with mean functions specified by cosinor models of the general form given in Equation \eqref{eq:oscillatory}.
-Here this approach will be integrated within a nonparametric sticky HDP-HMM model \citep{fox2011sticky} which provides a structure for modeling switching dynamics and connectivity between different states.
+Given a pre-fixed upper bound for the number of relevant periodicities per state, $d_{\text{max}}$, the parameter space $\bm{\Theta}_j$ for the vector of emission parameters $\bm{\theta_j}$ can be written as $ \bm{\Theta}_j = \bigcup_{d_{j} = 1}^{d_{\text{max}}} \Big\{ \, d_j \, \Big\} \times \Big\{ {\rm I\!R}^{2 d_j} \times \bm{\Omega}_{d_j} \times {\rm I\!R}^{+}\Big\},$ where $ \bm{\Omega}_{d_j} = (0, 0.5)^{\, d_j}$ denotes the sample space for the frequencies of the $j$-th state. \citet{hadj2018bayesian} introduced this modeling approach for oscillatory data that show regime shifts in periodicity, amplitude and phase.
+They assume that, conditional on an unknown number of change-points at unknown positions, the time series process can be approximated by a sequence of segments, each with mean functions specified by Gaussian harmonic models of the form given in Equation \eqref{eq:oscillatory}.
+Here this approach will be combined with a nonparametric sticky HDP-HMM model \citep{fox2011sticky} which provides a structure for modeling switching dynamics and connectivity between different states.